 They are the shoppers who, when faced with many brands and stores, are easily confused which one to buy or which store to shop.
 Thus, these households are not helped by too many information, but rather, suffer from information overload.
 This problem can be aggravated when households go to the mall without specific plans what to buy.
 Indian shoppers were found to experience confusion due to over choice during shopping (Ravindran, Ram, & Kumar, 2009).
 Similar decision style was also observed among the Chinese shoppers which were attributed to the number of brands, stores and information coming in (Sproles & Kendall, 1987).
-Cankurtet. al. (2013) also identified this decision style in food shopping behavior.
+Cankurt, at.al also identified this decision style in food shopping behavior (Cankurt, et.al., 2013).

 Table 19 reflects the number of brand loyal or habitual households.
-These arehaving favorite brands or stores, which are usually the first brands and stores they wanted to see.
-Most often brand loyal shoppers stick to the brands or stores regardless of the price.
+These are have favorite brands or stores, which are usually the first brands and stores they wanted to see.
+Most often brand loyal shoppers to the brands or stores regardless of the price.
 Households who are moderate in this decision style is 46.2 percent and those who were at least high in brand loyalty is 33.9 percent of the sample households.
 Thus, brand loyalty as a mental orientation to making buying decision is evident among households in SOCCSKSARGEN region.

 Table 19.
-Distribution of Households According to Consumer Decision-Making Style: Habitual or
+Distribution of Households According to Consumer Decision-Making Style: Habitual or Brand Loval

-Bi anu Loyai
+Bi aliu Luyai

 Habitual or Brand Loyal Frequency Percent (%)

 Very Low 6 1.4

 Low 77 18.5

 Moderate 192 46.2

 High 136 32.7

 Very High 5 1.2

 Total 416 100.0